AY2425S2-CS2113-F11-1/tp/docs/UserGuide.md

 5. Message stating that the setup is successful is shown.

 **Note:** If the user wants to edit these Credentials information, they may do so within the `data/<business name>.txt` file.
-However, **there is no guarantee that the program will work as intended after any kinds of modifications to the `.txt` file**.
+However, **there is no guarantee that Busyness Manager will work as intended after any kinds of modifications to the `.txt` file**.
+This issue will be improved in subsequent versions.

 ## Features: